justbiped/step-bar/README.md

     override fun invalidateStep(invalidate: (isValid: Boolean?) -> Unit) {
         this.invalidate = invalidate

-		/*This is for validate when step back, it keeps the previous valid step valid*/ validate()
+		//This is for validate when step back, it keeps the previous valid step valid validate()
     }